Pedestrian crossing a marked crosswalk on a tree-lined street, with flashing amber lights and school crossing signs visible.

 Recent steps we've made

-Great strides are being made around the world and more and more public and private agencies are recognizing that zero fatalities is the only acceptable goal for transportation safety.
+Great strides are being made around the world, and more public and private agencies are recognizing that zero fatalities and serious injuries is the only acceptable goal for transportation safety.

 What we're doing